Guide: Updating the test bed

 What you will achieve

 At the end of this guide you will have updated a test bed instance to the latest test bed release.
-The update process assumes that your target instance has been installed using Docker as described in Guide: Installing the test bed for development use or Guide: Installing the test bed for production use.
-Updating a test bed installation that is not based on Docker is possible but is out of scope for the current guide.
+The update process assumes that your target instance has been installed using either Docker or Kubernetes as described in the installation guide for development or for production.

 What you will need